kaboc/pot/packages/pottery/README.md

 Note that there are several important differences between `ScopedPottery` and [Pottery]:

-- Objects are created immediately when `ScopedPottery` is created.
+- Objects are created immediately when `ScopedPottery` is created, not when objects in Pots are accessed for the first time.
 - As already mentioned, objects created with `ScopedPottery` are only accessible with [of()].
 - Objects created with `ScopedPottery` are not automatically discarded when the